 What NOT to Do to Increase Collagen

-Since the price of supplements can be high, do not run out and buy some just to increase your collagen intake.
+Since the price of supplements can be high, do not run out and buy some just to increase your intake.
 Let your body make its own for free.
-You will want to ensure that you are not only getting all of the essential amino acids at each meal but to include the micronutrients required for collagen production.
+You will want to ensure that you are getting all of the essential amino acids at each meal.
+You will also want to include the micronutrients required for collagen production.
 The micronutrients found in Brussels sprouts, oranges, and red bell peppers will make a great addition to the meat, eggs, and dairy that assist in providing that collagen boost.

 Benefits of Collagen

 Now that you know how to increase production of collagen, you can start reaping some of its benefits.
 It is known to improve joint health and is often taken by arthritis sufferers.
-Collagen helps to improve muscle mass which is great for women over 40 as they are at risk of bone loss.
-Some even report improvements in their skin as collagen may aid in reducing wrinkles.
+Collagen helps improve muscle mass which is great for women over 40 who are at risk of bone loss.
+Some even report improvements in their skin as it may aid in reducing wrinkles.